nestybox/sysbox/README.md

 Choose an ID for the container and run:

 ```
-# sysvisor-runc run mycontainerid
+# sysbox-runc run mycontainerid
 ```

-Use `sysvisor-runc --help` command for help on all commands supported by Sysvisor.
+Use `sysbox-runc --help` command for help on all commands supported by Sysboxd.

 ## System Container